Flag of São Paulo (state): Legal description: dimensions and construction

 Annex 2 to law 145 (1948), with the specifications for the flag.

 The exact description of the flag is given by Article 2 of law no. 145 of 1948, still in force:

 Article number 2.
 The making of the Flag of the State of São Paulo will obey the following norms, as shown graphically in annex 2:

 I – To calculate the dimensions, the desired width shall be taken as the base, divided into thirteen equal parts, each part constituting a unit;

 II – The length shall be 19.5 (nineteen and a half) units, the other elements having the following proportions:

 a) Stripes: 1 (one) unit width for each stripe;

 b) Canton: 7.5 (seven and a half) unit of length by 5 (five) units wide;

 c) Circle: 4 (four) units in diameter;

 d) Geographic silhouette: Inscribed in an imaginary circle of 3.5 (three and a half) units in diameter and concentric to the Circle.

 e) Stars: Inscribed in an imaginary circle of 1.5 (one and a half) units in diameter, whose center is located 1 (one) unit away from the edges of the canton.

 III – The indication of gold and silver metals, in any fabric in which the flag is made, shall be made by yellow and white, respectively.

-Colors
+Colours

-The colors used in the flag (black, white, blue, yellow and red) do not have precisely defined shades in the law.
-However, the manual of visual identity of the government of the state of São Paulo specifies the following colors:
+The colours used in the flag (black, white, blue, yellow and red) do not have precisely defined shades in the law.
+However, the manual of visual identity of the government of the state of São Paulo specifies the following colours: